gasps/gasps/README.md

 #
 # Information

-- 🌙 I’m currently learning Object Orientation and Reverse Engineering aswell as Databases!
+- 🌙 just learning as i go tbh, trying to get into college working a 9-5 atm

-- 🧭 How to reach me **devgasps**
+- 🧭 How to reach me **mollyinduced**

 <p align="center">
     <a href="https://discord.com/users/1146083757800050820" target="_blank" rel="nofollow">